hernantz/blog/content/read-this-after-your-next-meeting.md

 Date: 2023-01-05
 Category: Management
 Tags: bizops, ideas
-Summary: Changing the purpose of meetings in an async first environment
+Summary: Changing the purpose of meetings in an async first environment.

 ![Knights of the round table](/images/knights-of-the-round-table.jpg "Knights of the round table")